Knoph1/Hospital-Management/README.md

 ---
 ## Functions
 ### Admin
-- Signup their account, login (No approval required).
+- Signup their account, login (no approval required).
 - Can register/view/approve/reject/delete doctor (approve those doctor who applied for job in their hospital).
 - Can admit/view/approve/reject/discharge patient (discharge patient when treatment is done).
-- Can Generate/Download Invoice pdf (Generate Invoice according to medicine cost, room charge, doctor charge and other charge).
+- Can renerate/download invoice pdf (generate Invoice according to medicine cost, room charge, doctor charge and other charge).
 - Can view/book/approve appointment (approve those appointments which is requested by patient).

 ### Doctor